FunnelKit

 Make sure to hit ‘Publish’ when done.

-FunnelKit's built-in drag-and-drop checkout field editor lets you add custom fields, edit, rearrange, or delete unnecessary fields from the checkout form.
+The built-in drag-and-drop checkout field editor lets you add custom fields and edit, rearrange, or delete unnecessary ones from the checkout form.

 Scroll down to the 'Checkout Form Fields' section under the Design tab to witness this functionality in action.